yasaminjafarian/Mannequin-Data-Download-and-Extract/README.md

 2. extract the files in a directory (e.g. ~/MannequinChallenge)

 ## download videos
-1. I use pytube3 for downloading the videos. more information at (https://towardsdatascience.com/the-easiest-way-to-download-youtube-videos-using-python-2640958318ab)
+1. I use pytube3 for downloading the videos from youtube. more information at (https://towardsdatascience.com/the-easiest-way-to-download-youtube-videos-using-python-2640958318ab)

 2. Install pytube3 for python3:
 - $ pip install pytube3